RealTimeLogic/Xedge32/Lua-Examples/README.md

 The LSP file uiservo.lsp extends servo.lsp and provides an HTML5 based real time user interface for controlling the servo.

-### HTTP Client

-The httpclient.lsp example shows how to use the HTTP client library for connecting to online REST services.

 ### WebSockets

 The following example shows how to use WebSockets via the SMQ